seL4/microkit/docs/manual.md

 If a PD notifies another PD, that PD will become scheduled to run (if it is not already), but the current PD does **not** block.
 Of course, if the notified PD has a higher priority than the current PD, then the current PD will be preempted (but not blocked) by the other PD.

-## Interrupts {#irqs}
+## Interrupt {#irq}

 Hardware interrupts can be used to notify a protection domain.
 The system description specifies if a protection domain receives notifications for any hardware interrupt sources.
 Each hardware interrupt is assigned a channel identifier.
 In this way the protection domain can distinguish the hardware interrupt from other notifications.
 A specific hardware interrupt can only be associated with at most one protection domain.

-Although interrupts are the final concept to be described here, they are in some ways the most important.
-Without interrupts a system would not do much after system initialisation.
+It should be noted that once a hardware interrupt has been received, it will not be received again until `microkit_irq_ack` is called.
+The seL4 kernel will mask the hardware interrupt until it has been acknowledged.

 Microkit does not provides timers, nor any *sleep* API.
 After initialisation, activity in the system is initiated by an interrupt causing a `notified` entry point to be invoked.
 That notified function may in turn notify or call other protection domains that cause other system activity, but eventually all activity indirectly initiated from that interrupt will complete, at which point the system is inactive again until another interrupt occurs.

-## Faults {#faults}
+## Fault {#fault}

 Faults such as an invalid memory access or illegal instruction are delivered to the seL4 kernel which then forwards them to a designated 'fault handler'.
-By default, all faults caused by protection domains go to the Monitor which simply prints out details about the fault in a debug configuration.
+By default, all faults caused by protection domains go to the system fault handler which simply prints out details about the fault in a debug configuration.

 When a protection domain is a child of another protection domain, the designated fault handler for the child is the parent protection domain.

-This means that whenever a fault is caused by a child PD, it will be delivered to the parent PD instead of the monitor via the
-`fault` entry point.
+This means that whenever a fault is caused by a child PD, it will be delivered to the parent PD instead of the system fault handler via the `fault` entry point.
 It is then up to the parent to decide how the fault is handled.
 The label of the given `msginfo` can be used to determine what kind of fault occurred.
 You can find more information about decoding the fault in the 'Faults' section of the seL4 manual.

 # SDK {#sdk}